Viktor Djalilov: Managing career

 Djalilov resigned his position after Pakhtakor appointed a new head coach, Miodrag Radulović, on 21 December 2009.
 In January 2009, Djalilov was appointed head coach of Navbahor.

 On 23 September 2010, he became head coach of Dynamo Samarkand.
 After matchday 11 of the 2011 Uzbek League, Djalilov was sacked from his position for an unsuccessful start to the season; the club had won only two out of eleven matches.

 In September 2011, Djalilov moved back to Pakhtakor and became general manager, director of the club.

-On 23 June 2015, UFF appointed him the head coach of Uzbekistan U-23 team.
+On 23 June 2015, UFF appointed him the head coach of Uzbekistan U23 national team.

+Death

+Djalilov died in May 2023, at the age of 71.